carlosjhr64/ascii_mathematical_notation/Script.md

     a3  b57
     33a  55b77 # tr (\w)(\d)->\2\1,...

-## tr and rt GREEK

-My script has some predefined arrays for `tr`.
-The GREEK array maps the names of greek letters to their greek letters.
-The comman is `:ruby tr GREEK`:

-    This is PI, Pi, OMEGA, Omega, THETA, and Theta!
-    This is Π, π, Ω, ω, Θ, and θ! # tr Epsilon->ε,...

-When the Array describes a simple string to string mapping, as is the case with GREEK, then `rt` will work to revert.

 ## tr and rt A2X

 The `A2X` Array will swap strings as follows: